hauru/sequelize-to-json/README.md

 * method names (to be called with no arguments),
 * regular instance properties,
 * `@`-prefixed selectors that expand to subsets of model attributes sharing certain features.

+Attributes can be prefixed with a dot to mark them expicitely as regular attributes of the model instance object.

 `sequelize-to-json` provides support for following attribute selectors: